konstantinasfr/amber-tutorial/system_assembly.md

 ## 4F.
 Align the Merged Structure to the CHARMM-GUI Oriented Protein

-We must now place the merged complex into the correct membrane frame, provided by CHARMM-GUI.
+We must now place the merged complex into the correct membrane orientation, provided by CHARMM-GUI.

 To do this: